MBA in Dispute Resolution

 Recognizing that problem-solving skills and deal-making are essential management tools,

-the Graziadio School, in conjunction with the Straus Institute for Dispute Resolution, provides MBA students an opportunity to study in the Pepperdine School of Law's
+the Graziadio School, in conjunction with the Straus Institute for Dispute Resolution, provides MBA students an opportunity to study in the Pepperdine Caruso School of

-An arm of the Pepperdine University School of Law, the Straus Institute offers two tracks of study for MBA students:
+The Straus Institute for Dispute Resolution offers the most extensive law school dispute resolution curriculum in the country and is annually recognized by U.S. News & World Report as a prominent leader in this field.
+An arm of the Pepperdine University Caruso School of Law, the Straus Institute offers two tracks of study for MBA students:

 - Individual courses in dispute resolution or a 14-unit curriculum that allows students to earn an MBA with a concentration in dispute resolution from the Graziadio School

-- A certificate in dispute resolution from the Pepperdine School of Law
+- A certificate in dispute resolution from the Pepperdine Caruso School of Law

 In addition to the Straus Institute requirements, students enrolled in the concentration must complete an additional 2-unit elective at the Graziadio School.

 Twelve units are to be selected from the course list below to satisfy the Dispute Resolution concentration.
 MBA students also may take an additional elective, total of 14 units, at the Straus Institute, Caruso School of Law, toward a Certificate in Dispute Resolution.
 Students may take Law 1492 or LEGL 631, but not both, to satisfy the Dispute Resolution concentration.

 - Law 1422: Mediation Theory and Practice (2)

 - LEGL 631 Negotiation and Resolution of Business Disputes (2) or

 Law 1492 Negotiation Theory and Practice (2)